-What Happens if You’re Arrested with Fentanyl-Laced Pills?
+What Happens if You’re Arrested with Fentanyl-Laced Pills in Pennsylvania?

 While heroin was once the most prevalent drug in Pennsylvania, law enforcement officers say fentanyl use has surged.